There are many ways you can challenge your body and get all the benefits that come with that. Find out how to do the criss cross exercise.

 You could also see some ab muscle growth but for this purpose, more dynamic core exercises tend to be more effective.

 How to do a criss cross exercise

-- Lie down on your back with a 90-degree angle in both your hips and knees.
-Hold your hands against the side of your head with your elbows pointing sideways.
+- Lie down on your back with your hips and knees at 90-degree angles.
+Hold your hands against the side of your head or against your chest.

-- Raise your shoulders and push your lower back against the ground with the help of your ab muscles.
+- Press your lower back against the ground with the help of your ab muscles.
 Keep it there throughout the rest of the movement.

 Muscles worked with the criss cross exercise